spatie/laravel-permission/docs/advanced-usage/seeding.md

             ])->toArray()
         );
 }

+// and also add the command to flush the cache again now after doing all these inserts
 ```

 **CAUTION**: ANY TIME YOU DIRECTLY RUN DB QUERIES you are bypassing cache-control features.
 So you will need to manually flush the package cache AFTER running direct DB queries, even in a seeder.